nix97/Matrix-Matrices/README.md

 ## 3. Eigenpairs
 To find solution of eigenpairs problem(fullset eigenvalues & eigenvectors) using Jacobi iteration.
-The equation of this problem is AV = λV, where A is square matrix, Scalar λ & pair Vector V.
+The equation of this problem is AV = λV, where A is square matrix, Scalar λ & pair Vector V.<br>
 Build in Visual Studio 2017 CE.